 Where a service user does not wish the Council to manage their care needs for them they may choose to have a direct payment and employ a personal assistant or choose their own service provider.
-Alternatively they may wish to have an 'Individual Service Fund' (ISF) and may then choose a provider from the Council's list of 52 ISF accredited providers: this is also an open list of both care registered and support providers to which any provider may apply; this does not however state specific geographical areas as does the framework providers.
+Alternatively they may wish to have an 'Individual Service Fund' (ISF) and may then choose a provider from the Council's list of ISF accredited providers: this is also an open list of both care registered and support providers to which any provider may apply; this does not however state specific geographical areas as does the framework providers.

-In 2012/13 we supported nearly 3,100 adults to have self directed support, which was over 74% of the number of people who were receiving community based services.
-This was above the national average of 56.2%.
+In 2017/18 we supported 2162 adults to have self-directed support, which is 99.9% of the number of people who were receiving community based services.
+This compares to the national average of 89.4% in 2016/17.